MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/develop-scalable-multi-customer-apps-with-powerbi-embedding.md

 ms.date: 07/16/2022
 ---

-# Develop scalable multi-customer apps with Power BI embedding
+# Develop scalable multi-customer applications with Power BI embedding

 This article describes how to develop a multi-customer application that embeds Power BI content while achieving the highest levels of scalability, performance, and security.
 By designing and implementing an application with *service principal profiles*, you can create and manage a multi-customer solution comprising tens of thousands of customer tenants that can deliver reports to audiences of over 100,000 users.